The AS9102 first article inspection procedure (FAI) is compliant with SAE standard Rev B dated 10-16-2014.

 The rounded value must be obtained in one step by direct rounding of the most precise value available and not in two or more successive roundings.”

-We cite ASTM E 29 in Company documents whenever part of the work instruction is to report significant digits for compliance to a spec with only 1, 2, 3 or 4 decimal places.
-If your measuring device’s readout displays more decimal places than the specification, you are required to round your reading to match the number of decimal places in the specification – that’s where ASTM E 29 comes in handy…
+We cite ASTM E 29 in work instructions when it directs the User to report significant digits for compliance to a specification limit with 1, 2, 3, 4 or more decimal places.
+If your measuring device’s readout displays more decimal places than the specification requires, ASTM instructs you to round your reading to match the number of decimal places in the specification – that’s where ASTM E 29 comes in handy…

 0.0211″ to 0.0214″ must be rounded down to 0.021″ for 2 significant digit specifications;